palatech/generator-pala/generators/app/templates/README.md

 ## LICENSE

-Copyright (C) Pala Consultants Ltd - All Rights Reserved
+Copyright (C) Pala Consultants Ltd - All Rights Reserved.
 Unauthorized copying of this file via any medium is strictly prohibited.
 Proprietary and confidential.